chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement.rst

 This document covers:

 #.
-Familiarizing you with how to work with |opscode| Consulting.
+Familiarizing you with how to work with |opscode| Consulting
 #.
-The pre-installation process, detailing all of the things you’ll need to have prepared before your Consultant comes on site.
+The pre-installation process, detailing all of the things you’ll need to have prepared before your consultant comes on site
 #.
-An overview of the work that will be performed on-site.
+An overview of the work that will be performed on-site
 #.
-Details of the criteria by which you and |opscode| can be certain the work has been completed.
+Details of the criteria by which you and |opscode| can be certain the work has been completed
 #.
-We look forward to learning about your environment, and working with you to ensure you have the highest degree of satisfaction with your |chef private| deployment.
+We look forward to learning about your environment, and working with you to ensure you have the highest degree of satisfaction with your |chef private| deployment